Learn/Documentation

 Demo vs live

 Before going live, you have two options: Charton's built-in demo portfolios (available on all plans) or your broker's own demo account.
 Demo portfolios simulate order execution against live market data.
-The recommendation is to run any new strategy in demo mode for at least two to three weeks before connecting to a funded account.
+Many users review a new strategy in demo mode before connecting to a funded account.

 Execution modes